Fugitive From Justice Writ Prevented Extradition

 May 18, 2015

 Criminal Mischief case dismissed in Tarrant County.
-Client had admitted to police that she had taken a baseball bat to her boyfriend’s car windshield.
+Client had admitted to police that she had taken a baseball bat to her boyfriend’s car windshield, totally destroying it.
 Whether or not he deserved it was never decided.
 But we got the case dismissed.
 On the downside, my parking tab at the courthouse was $15 for 35 minutes.

 Assault Family Violence